sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 {% include figure.html
   path="assets/img/2025-04-28-towards-more-rigorous-llm-evals/ci_vs_reported.png"
   class="img-fluid"
-  caption="95% Wilson score confidence intervals for the point estimates of GSM8K accuracy, $p_{m, 8K}$ (red), and approximate reported ranges of point estimates of GSM-Symbolic accuracy, $p_{m, Sym}$ (blue), derived from Figure 1 in Mirzadeh et al. (2024) <d-cite key='mirzadeh2024gsm'></d-cite>, as well as Figures 10 and 12 from the Appendix of the paper.
+  caption="95% Wilson score confidence intervals for the point estimates of GSM8K accuracy, $p_{m, 8K}$ (red), and approximate reported ranges of 50 point estimates of GSM-Symbolic accuracy, $p_{m, Sym}$ (blue).
+  The ranges are only approximate and derived from the histograms in Figure 1 of Mirzadeh et al. (2024) <d-cite key='mirzadeh2024gsm'></d-cite>, as well as Figures 10 and 12 from the Appendix of the paper.
   We only show the subset of the models for which the paper plots these accuracy ranges."
 %}

 Note that our confidence intervals are wider than the implied ranges in the figures in the paper, i.e. under the i.i.d.
 Bernoulli assumption, the variation is actually **larger** than what is observed.